-The application to the MFA Program in Studio Art is divided into two parts with one deadline of January 15.
+The application to the MFA Program in Studio Art is due by January 15.
+It is in two parts, and both need to be submitted on-time.

-PART 1
+PART 1:

 The University of Utah has institutionalized an online graduate application process through "Apply Yourself."
 Please click the button to the right to begin your application process.